learn-co-curriculum/python-p4-deploying-flask-api-to-render/README.md

 ### Building the Demo App

-Next, let's set up our app, models, and migrations to get things started:
+Let's set up our app, models, and migrations to get things started:

 ```py
 # app.py